 We are supportive of efforts by NFACC and the Canadian Pork Council to require all Canadian pig farmers to implement open sow housing.
 Group housed pigs and sows in Canada must be provided with space allowances as defined in the Canadian Pork Excellence PigCARE program, which is based on the NFACC Code of Practice for the Care and Handling of Pigs.
-Compliance with either the Canadian Pork Excellence PigCARE program or CQA[®] (Canadian Quality Assurance)/ACA[TM] (Animal Care Assessment) program is mandatory for all pig farmers supplying federally licensed establishments.
+Compliance with the Canadian Pork Excellence PigCARE program is mandatory for all pig farmers supplying federally licensed establishments.
 We expect that independent commercial hog farmers in Canada will convert to group sow housing by July 1st, 2029, in accordance with the Canadian Pork Excellence PigCARE program.
 Maple Leaf's goal is to source 100% of hogs from group sow housing systems and will continue working with suppliers to achieve that goal, and report our progress on an annual basis.